-- · Have an iPhone with iOS 16 or later. - To find your iOS version, go to Settings > General > About. - Have an Apple Account that uses two-factor authentication. - Be signed in to Settings > [Your Name] on your iPhone.
+- Have an iPhone with iOS 16 or later. - To find your iOS version, go to Settings I > General > About. - To update from iOS 15.8.3 or earlier: Settings > General > Software Update.
+See Update your Apple software for additional options. - Have an Apple Account that uses two-factor authentication. - Be signed in to Settings > [Your Name] on your iPhone.